canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 sudo k8s bootstrap --address MY-NODE-IP
 ```

-You can add and remove nodes as described in the
+Add and remove nodes as described in the
 [add-and-remove-nodes tutorial][nodes].

 After a while, confirm that all the cluster nodes show up in